Russo-Turkish wars: Russia during and after Peter the Great

 Russia managed to secure a favourable international situation by signing treaties with Persia in 1732 and 1735.
 These returned all Iranian territories gained since 1722 in the North and South Caucasus and Northern Iran, and avoided war with the emerging leader of Persia, Nader Shah.
 The treaties had other diplomatically favourable aspects as they established a Russo-Iranian alliance against Turkey, as Persia was at war with the Ottoman Empire.
 In the meantime Russia was also supporting the accession to the Polish throne of Augustus III in the War of the Polish Succession (1733–35), over the French-nominated Stanisław Leszczyński.
 Austria had been Russia's ally since 1726.

 Russia entered into another war with the Ottoman Empire in 1736, prompted by raids on Ukraine by Crimean Tatars and the military campaign of the Crimean khan in the Caucasus.
-In May 1736, the Russian army launched an invasion of the Crimean peninsula and burned the capital of the Crimean Khanate Bakhchisarai.
+In May 1736, the Russian army launched an invasion of the Crimean peninsula and burned the capital of the Crimean Khanate, Bakhchysarai.
 On June 19, the Russian Don army under the command of General Peter Lacy captured Azov.
 In July 1737, the Münnich army took by storm the Ottoman fortress of Ochakov.
-The Lacy army (now 40,000 strong) marched into the Crimea the same month, inflicting a number of defeats on the army of the Crimean khan and capturing Karasubazar.
+The Lacy army (now 40,000 strong) marched into the Crimea the same month, inflicting some defeats on the army of the Crimean Khan and capturing Karasubazar.
 Lacy and his soldiers had to leave the Crimea, however, due to lack of supplies.

 Austria entered the war against Turkey in July 1737 but was defeated a number of times.
 In August, Russia, Austria and Turkey began negotiations in Nemirov, which would turn out to be fruitless.
 There were no significant military operations in 1738.
 The Russian army had to leave Ochakov and Kinburn due to a plague outbreak.
 In 1739, the Münnich army crossed the Dnieper, defeated the Ottoman Empire at Stavuchany, and occupied the fortress of Khotin and Iaşi.
 However, Austria was defeated by the Ottoman Empire once again and signed a separate peace treaty on August 21.
-This, coupled with the imminent threat of Swedish invasion, forced Russia to sign the Treaty of Belgrade with Turkey on September 18, ending the war.
+This, coupled with the imminent threat of Swedish invasion, forced Russia to sign the Treaty of Niš with Turkey on September 18, ending the war.